 Approximately 5,000 people in the U.S. filed lawsuits against GlaxoSmithKline (GSK) since Paxil became available.
 Some of these claims were class-action suits.

 In October 2009, the first birth defect case against the drug manufacturer went to trial.
-A Philadelphia jury awarded $2.5 million to three-year-old Lyam Kilker, who was born with severe heart malformations as a result of his mother’s use of Paxil for mild anxiety while she was pregnant.
+A Philadelphia jury awarded $2.5 million to 3-year-old Lyam Kilker, who was born with severe heart malformations as a result of his mother’s use of Paxil for mild anxiety while she was pregnant.